Healthy Homes Assessment Raureka

 Draught Stopping Raureka

-Draughts can lead to lower temperatures in houses.
-A damp house costs more to heat, resulting in wasted money and energy.
+Draughts may lead to low temperatures inside houses.
+A humid house costs more to heat, which completed jobs in wasting money and energy.

-If you can feel external air getting in, or see a clear draught from a gap or hole or crack, then it’s probably a gap or crack that needs sealing in some way.
-Large gaps and cracks should be fixed permanently.
-Gaps greater than 3mm that let air in or out from the house need to be sealed.
-For example, if an open fireplace isn’t in use it can cause draughts and should be sealed off.
-Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed in the maximum extent imaginable.
+If you can feel external air getting in, or see the sound of a clear draught emanating from a gap or hole and you are able to feel it, it’s most likely a gap or hole which requirements sealing in some way.
+Large cracks and gaps should be sealed permanently.
+Gaps greater than 3mm that let air in or out within the house need to be sealed.
+In the case of an open fireplace isn’t being used, it could cause draughts, and should be blocked from.
+Property managers and landlords are accountable for ensuring that draughts from the fireplace are removed in the maximum extent imaginable.

-You don’t need to block off gaps or holes in the construction.
-For instance, small gaps around doors and windows may be required to allow for movement of the structure as the household warms and cools in order to let them be closed and opened rather than being stuck.
-We will test all doors and windows as part of an Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes which are part of the building.
+For instance, small gaps around doors and windows could be required to allow for movement within the building as the home heats and cools, so that they are able to be shut and opened, rather instead of being stuck.
+We will test all doors and windows during your Healthy Homes assessment of your rental property.

 draught stopping building inspections